The best writing advice for any new writer is always about getting the basics right and learning how to write well.

 7. Keep it simple

 Yes, you know how to write complex sentences, which use multiple clauses that are joined together by relative pronouns and can seem like they might make you look like a writer who knows how to construct sentences that will impress readers intuitively.

-Well, no. Short is better and much easier to read and digest.
+Short sentences are usually better because they are much easier to read and understand.